ADN-DevTech/iLogicRuleExporter/README.md

 # iLogicRuleExporter
-Utility to export all Rules from the Active assembly to *.iLogicVb files
+Utility to export all Rules from the Active document and all referenced documents to *.iLogicVb files